MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-exe-readable.md

 ms.assetid: 5f282cfa-4670-4989-8829-841842117e81
 title: com:Readable (in ExeServer/Class)
-description: Specifies that an application can only read files.
+description: Specifies that an application can only read files (in ExeServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference